-• MORE FAVORABLE TERMS TO YOU ARE GENERALLY ASSOCIATED WITH AN UNDERLYING WITH GREATER EXPECTED VOLATILITY AND THEREFORE CAN INDICATE A GREATER RISK OF LOSS - "Volatility" refers to the frequency and magnitude of changes in the level of the Underlying.
-The greater the expected volatility with respect to the Underlying on the Trade Date, the higher the expectation as of the Trade Date that the level of the Underlying could be less than (i) the Coupon Barrier Level on any Observation Date or (ii) the Knock-In Level on the Valuation Date, indicating a higher expected risk of loss on the securities.
-This greater expected risk will generally be reflected in a higher Applicable Contingent Coupon Rate than the yield payable on our conventional debt securities with a similar maturity, or in more favorable terms (such as a lower Coupon Barrier Level or Knock-In Level) than for similar securities linked to the performance of an Underlying with a lower expected volatility as of the Trade Date.
-You should therefore understand that a relatively higher Contingent Coupon Rate may indicate an increased risk of loss.
-Further, a relatively lower Coupon Barrier Level or Knock-In Level may not necessarily indicate that you will receive a contingent coupon on any Applicable Contingent Coupon Payment Date or that the securities have a greater likelihood of a return of principal at maturity.
-The volatility of the Underlying can change significantly over the term of the securities.
-The level of the Underlying for your securities could fall sharply, which could result in a significant loss of principal.
-You should be willing to accept the downside market risk of the Underlying and the potential to lose a significant amount of your principal at maturity.
+• MORE FAVORABLE TERMS TO YOU ARE GENERALLY ASSOCIATED WITH AN UNDERLYING WITH GREATER EXPECTED VOLATILITY AND THEREFORE CAN INDICATE A GREATER RISK OF LOSS - "Volatility" refers to the frequency and magnitude of changes in the level of an Underlying.
+The greater the expected volatility with respect to an Underlying on the Trade Date, the higher the expectation as of the Trade Date that the level of such Underlying could be less than (i) its Coupon Barrier Level on any Observation Date or (ii) its Knock-In Level on the Valuation Date, indicating a higher expected risk of loss on the securities.
+This greater expected risk will generally be reflected in a higher Applicable Contingent Coupon Rate than the yield payable on our conventional debt securities with a similar maturity, or in more favorable terms (such as lower Coupon Barrier Levels or Knock-In Levels) than for similar securities linked to the performance of an Underlying with a lower expected volatility as of the Trade Date.
+You should therefore understand that a relatively higher Applicable Contingent Coupon Rate may indicate an increased risk of loss.
+Further, relatively lower Coupon Barrier Levels or Knock-In Levels may not necessarily indicate that you will receive a contingent coupon on any Contingent Coupon Payment Date or that the securities have a greater likelihood of a return of principal at maturity.
+The volatility of any Underlying can change significantly over the term of the securities.
+The levels of the Underlyings for your securities could fall sharply, which could result in a significant loss of principal.
+You should be willing to accept the downside market risk of the Underlyings and the potential to lose a significant amount of your principal at maturity.